michelelissoni/QClassiPy/README.md

 ### Citation
 If you found this plugin useful, you can cite:

-Lissoni, M., Doressoundiram, A., and Besse, S.: Deep learning map of fresh crater ejecta on Mercury: a resource for space weathering studies, EPSC-DPS Joint Meeting 2025, Helsinki, Finland, 7–13 Sep 2025, EPSC-DPS2025-256, https://doi.org/10.5194/epsc-dps2025-256, 2025.
+M. Lissoni, A. Doressoundiram, S. Besse and M. Kefa, "Deep learning maps of fresh crater ejecta on Mercury," in IEEE Transactions on Geoscience and Remote Sensing, doi: https://doi.org/10.1109/TGRS.2026.3711348